OWASP

 1. Overemphasis on Compliance

 Some organizations may focus solely on compliance with OWASP guidelines rather than fostering a culture of security.
-This approach can lead to a checkbox mentality, where security measures are implemented superficially rather than being integrated into the development process.
+This approach can lead to a checkbox mentality, where security measures are implemented superficially rather than integrated into the development process.

 2. Rapidly Evolving Threat Landscape